-I’ve recently started working on the paleomagnetism and petrology of mineral deposits.
+I’m interested in applying both paleomagnetism and petrology to the study of mineral deposits.
 Using the magnetic techniques that I have developed, there is enormous potential to advance our understanding of metallogenic processes in a variety of systems.

 Co-Ni, Northern Ontario